 Injected option – drugs put in through your skin with a needle (parenterally, i.m., intramuscular, or subcutaneous)

-Transdermal option – a sticky patch that sends drugs through your skin
+Transdermal option – a gel or sticky patch that sends drugs through your skin

 *Not available in the USA.